wavefy/decentralized-llm-inference-sc/README.md

 The session can only be claimed from its topped-up balance when:
 - The user submit a completion notice by calling `update_token_count`
-- The individual servers, after completing the generation can now claim from the Session `claim_tokens`
+- The individual servers, after completing the generation can now claim from the Session `claim_tokens`, with their generated token count in one the parameters.

 ## Existing problems
 Due to this being purely a PoC to showcase the main function, the following problems are currently not dealt with: